DDDEastMidlandsLimited/dddem-blog/_posts/2019-12-01-submission-process.md

 <br/>

-<strong>Can't pick based on workplace, speaking reputation or known experience.</strong>
+### Can't pick based on workplace, speaking reputation or known experience.

 Some people like to attend conferences or talks based on the reputation of the speakers.
 Speaking is a skill which some lucky people have a talent for, but most have to rehearse and refine.